mightymercado/Very-Fast-Lights-Out-Solver/README.md

 4. Two toggles are done in one XOR instruction via compressed 64-bit masks.

-5. Loop unrolling is done together with (4) as it reduces XOR operations by a factor of 2.
+5. Loop unrolling is done together with (4) because two toggles are processed after a single XOR.

 6. Bitset is used instead of bool/cbar array as it seemed to be faster in my benchmark.
 I think it's because random access is slow when the array is large.